 Some art companies are owned by a number of shareholders, who also provide the capital (or the initial funding) of the enterprise.
-In this case, the financing is ensured through equities (or shares) that could be sold or transferred against payment.
-The shareholder has a portion of the enterprise.
-He/she bears the risks and profits from the growth of the company.
 Still equity-based enterprises are not common in the CCIs.

-Self-financing
+♣ Self-financing

 Very often freelance artists and micro-enterprise founders use their personal saving as a startup capital to launch venture and project.